ipfs/rainbow/README.md

-⚠️ This is a research EXPERIMENT.
-For production use, see [go-ipfs](https://github.com/ipfs/go-ipfs)' [gateway recipes](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#gateway-recipes). <!-- omit in toc -->
+# ⚠️ This is an old research EXPERIMENT.
+For production use, see [Kubo's](https://github.com/ipfs/go-ipfs)' [gateway recipes](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#gateway-recipes) and  ongoing [work to extract gateway code to standalone library](https://github.com/ipfs/kubo/issues/8524). <!-- omit in toc -->

 # rainbow